Arick Wierson

 It has been reported that Wierson played a key behind-the-scenes role as a media advisor to the 2018 campaign of Brazilian presidential candidate Jair Bolsonaro, softening the candidate's message to broaden his appeal in the run-off election. with the campaign's strategic messaging and television advertising.
 In 2020, Washington Compol named Wierson as one of world's 100 most influential political marketers for his work on the Bolsonaro election.
 Wierson has since broken ties with Bolsonaro, who he has criticized in the Brazilian media for his handling of the government's poor response to the COVID-19 pandemic.

 Early years

 Wierson grew up in Excelsior, Minnesota and attended part of his high school years overseas, attending the Alexander Muss High School in Israel.
 He graduated from Minnetonka High School (1990), later graduating cum laude from Georgetown University (1994) with a Bachelor's of Science degree in Foreign Service.
 In 1997, Wierson, was named the Rotary International Ambassadorial Scholar representing the State of Minnesota, which he used to receive his master's degree in economics from the State University of Campinas (UNICAMP).
 Wierson's career began as an investment banker, working for the World Bank, ABN AMRO Bank, and JP Morgan.
+While pursuing his master's degree in Brazil, Wierson also became a recognizable celebrity in the country for his work as a fashion model and television actor.
+From 1995 through 1997, Wierson appeared in multiple television commercials and print advertisements for brands such as Chevrolet, Gatorade, and Colgate (toothpaste) among many others.
+He was the "Colírio" (Hunk of the Month) for the July, 1995 issue of Brazil's Capricho (magazine), the same issue that marked first-ever magazine cover featuring Gisele Bündchen.